Baited Remote Underwater Video

 A BRUV unit comprises a metal frame, two video cameras in special housings, lights, and a long arm with a bait cannister.

-The team at Sea Through Science has extensive experience with using underwater video methods across the world, including at the Galapagos Islands1,2, New Caledonia, Fiji, Tonga, Rangitāhua/Kermadec Islands, the Poor Knights and Mokohinau Islands, all over the Hauraki Gulf3,4, and Fiordland.
+Sea Through Science has extensive experience conducting underwater surveys worldwide, from the Galapagos Islands1,2 to Fiordland, New Zealand.
+We’ve worked in diverse environments, including coral reefs in Fiji and Tonga, remote ecosystems like Rangitāhua/Kermadec Islands, and marine reserves in the Hauraki Gulf3,4.”
 Adam co-authored the guide to the BRUV method5 and publications in Nature6 and Science7 as part of the Global FinPrint project.

 Kermit the Kermadec Island great white